There’s been a period of consolidation and business transformation within... Read more

 With so many different areas of regulation, both financial and non-financial, a regular topic of discussion with managing agents is around the quality and completeness of the information available to property managers.

-Property management software such as Qube or Propman can help, but can only be as good as the information contained, and with so many different matters to consider, there’s risk of too much data drowning out vital elements of information.
+Property management software such as Qube or Propman can be of assistance, but can only ever be as good as the information contained, and with so many different matters to consider, there’s risk of too much data drowning out vital elements of information.

 With a list of the areas to consider, you should then understand the frequency of checks, how’s the item reviewed/tested and when?
 If there’s a failure, how fast must it be rectified?
 How do you determine a pass or fail?